A Drop of History and Orthodox Spirituality at Agios Myronas Hermitage

 The Holy Cave and the Healing Spring of St. Miron

 Going down the alley from the church courtyard to the west, you reach the cavern of Saint Miron, incorporated today into a beautiful chapel.
-Inside, one finds two large icons of the Virgin Mary and Saint Miron, the ceilings painted with apostles and saints, sophisticated chandeliers, and a stained glass window representing the saint, who cheerfully lights the interior of the chapel.
-Before the icons, the believers hang "offerings" - some silver plates that represent parts of the body, persons, or objects - either as a sign of gratitude and thanks or as a prayer for help and hope, accompanied by lighting a candle.
+Inside, one finds two large icons of the Virgin Mary and Saint Miron, the ceilings painted with apostles and saints, sophisticated chandeliers, and a stained glass window representing the saint, who cheerfully lights the chapel.
+Believers hang silver plates as offerings, representing body parts, persons, or objects, as a sign of gratitude or prayer, accompanied by lighting a candle before the icons.

 In the granite wall opposite the entrance to the chapel, an archway opens, followed by three steps that descend into the cave.
 In a humid and cool space, where no more than three people fit in, there is a stone bed, a small altar with a candle that burns all the time near the icon of Saint Miron, and, in one corner, a deep hole in which accumulates the water draining on the wall.
 A long-tail ladle and a large cup are helpful for those who want to drink or fill a bottle to take home.

-We also tasted the water, trying to distinguish its taste, to penetrate its mysteries, to connect with its vibration and information.
-Very cold and with a slightly salty taste, it seems to have an alkaline mineral composition, obviously, with therapeutic properties.
+We also tried the water and attempted to recognize its flavor, uncover its secrets, and tune in to its energy and information.
+The water was cold with a slightly salty taste, indicating it has an alkaline mineral content with therapeutic benefits.
 The parishioners call it The Healing Spring of Saint Miron.
 We then gave ourselves a few minutes of prayer and reflection.
-In that austere space, but with a great spiritual charge, we lit a candle, worshiping the Saint and thanking Lord for the daily miracle of our lives.
+In that austere space, but with a great spiritual charge, we lit a candle, worshiping the Saint and thanking the Lord for the daily miracle of our lives.

 The Church with the Tomb and Relics of St. Miron